rocjs/roc/README.md

 ```

-Extend default configuration with custom configuration and use in your application:
+Extend default configuration with custom configuration and use it:
 ```js
 import { getFinalConfig } from 'roc-config';